zenomt/webid-auth-protocol/README.md

 ### Redirect Workflow Considerations

-Care **SHOULD** be taken so that the `Location` header in response to the above API endpoints is not exposed to browser scripts in redirect-type responses.
+Care **SHOULD** be taken so that the `Location` header in response to the `webid_tls_endpoint` is not exposed to browser scripts in redirect-type responses.
 The redirect-type response flow in a browser application is intended to only allow a browser application to obtain the returned parameters if the redirect was actually followed, indicating the `redirect_uri` is part of the application.
-If the `Location` header can be read directly by the browser script from an `XMLHTTPRequest` or `Fetch` response, any browser application can impersonate any other browser application to the above API endpoints.
+If the `Location` header can be read directly by the browser script from an `XMLHTTPRequest` or `Fetch` response without the redirect being followed, any browser application can impersonate any other browser application to the `webid_tls_endpoint`.

 The `redirect_uri` (either as part of this API flow or extracted from an `id_token`) is not truly secure, but is only a strong indicator that the